 .Besides the SSS analysis, the Financial Aid Committee needs two other items to process requests for financial aid.
 First, please upload a copy of your most recent tax return to the SSS website.
 We ask you to remove your Social Security number before uploading the return.
 The second item is

 a letter that states your formal request for financial aid.
 This letter, also known as the “family letter,” should also be uploaded to the SSS site.
 It should include the amount that you believe you can contribute to your child’s education each year, as well as any other information that you’d like us to know about your financial situation.
-For financial assistance for the 2019-2020 school year, financial aid applications should be completed no later than Friday, December 14*, 2018
+For financial assistance for the 2020-2021 school year, CURRENT C&C families should submit their form no later than Monday, November 25, 2019

-. **The original deadline had been December 7; we have extended the deadline by one week.
+.
+Outside applicants to C&C should submit their form by Friday, December 13, 2019.
 Will my application for financial assistance adversely affect my application to the School?